jotaelesalinas/php-mapreduce/README.md

 `MapReduce` accepts as input any data of type `iterable`.
 That means, arrays and traversables, e.g. generators.

-This is very handy when reading from files that do not fill in memory.
+This is very handy when reading from big files that do not fit in memory.

 ```php
 $result = MapReduce\MapReduce::create([